tardisgo/gohaxelib/README.md

 Long term, the functionality in this code needs to be repackaged into a user-oriented tool that can generate the Go definitions from a given XML Haxe definition file.

 The known issues are:
-- Definitions that should be generated from "extends" and/or "implements" declarations are not generated yet, so you must do an explict cast in Go to the required type in order to access this "super-class" functionality.
 - There is no command line interface, everything is hard coded, so there is no way to create new library definitions without changing the code.
 - There is no auto-update process to follow api updates.
 - There is no interface version tracking.
 - Each library name currently has a leading underscore "_" to signal to the TARDIS Go transpiler that it is a Haxe library, so that it's Go code is replaced by the correct Haxe code post-translation, but this requirement may change as the main transpiler software evolves.
 - Go code contains stub functions so that it will compile using the existing compilers, this should allow Go native and TARDIS Go transpiler code to co-exist, provided the functions never get called by the native code.
 This may not be the best route long term, experimentation may be required because this issue relates to the very different ways that Haxe and Go handle target-specific conditional compilation.
 For the moment, stub functions seem least likely to cause problems.
-- Haxe structures with field names are not currently used by the TARDIS Go implementation (it treats structures as arrays), extra coding may be required to allow them to be accessed from Go along the lines of goset() and goget().
+- Haxe structures with field names are not currently used by the TARDIS Go implementation (it treats structures as arrays), extra coding may be required to allow them to be accessed from Go along the lines of _g() and _s() acessors.
 - The licensing declarations may need to be improved for included code, the   [author](https://github.com/elliott5) is not sure of the exact rules.

 But there will also be many unknown issues...